How can you fundraise?! You can

 Share Your Journey

-Share your journey with your friends, family members, your neighbours, classmates, work-wife!
+Share your journey with your friends, family members, neighbours, classmates and colleagues!
 Post it online and invite everyone to join you along the way.

 The Finish Line

 Once you've completed your campaign we go to work ensuring that your funds go directly towards patients and programs supporting them.